Being one of Oprah’s Favorite Things is a hard act to follow. But Melissa is up to the challenge.

-Liberal Arts, not as alluring as other majors in those halcyon days of 1982, found me operating an ancient Heidelberg letterpress while sending resumes into the ether of no-reply-whatsoever (you missed out, Leo Burnett!)
+Liberal Arts, not as alluring as other majors for job seekers in those halcyon days of 1982, found her operating an ancient Heidelberg letterpress for a bespoke line of stationery.
+Covered in ink colors of tangerine, lime, aubergine, ruby red, sterling grey and bluebell, she continued to send typewritten cover letters & resumes into the ether of no-reply-whatsoever (you missed out, Leo Burnett!)

-Sold to Nordstrom, Neiman-Marcus Direct, Retailers far & wide, George Lucas, Kyle Maclachlan, Peter Duchin, Vanessa Williams & a Hilton heiress, my little house was greeted often by a huge envelope delivery truck and daily at 2:30 for a pick up from Tom, our trusty UPS man, hauling cartons of packaged notes off for points hither and yon.
+Sold to Nordstrom, Neiman-Marcus Direct, stationery and retailers far & wide, George Lucas, Kyle Maclachlan, Eleanor Connelly, Peter Duchin, Vanessa Williams & a Hilton heiress, her little house was greeted often by a huge envelope delivery truck and daily 2:30 sharp pick up from Tom, the trusty UPS man, hauling cartons of packaged notes off for points hither and yon.

 The cherry on the top?
 M Wood Studio notes were chosen as one of Oprah’s things of 1999.
 (Read more about THAT at her mwoodpen.com blog by clicking here.)

 In 2008, after 18 straight years in the notecard business, she shifted her pen + creative energy to licensing & freelance design.
 To marvelous results!

 Feathers in Melissa’s cap include illustrating three series of framed art prints at Crate&Barrel; four series of holiday bedding & home goods at Garnet Hill; framed art prints at Baker Furniture; graphic tees at Cracker Barrel & Cabela’s & humorous greeting cards at Recycled Paper Greetings & Trader Joe’s.
 She’s even seen her sketches atop Sperry Top-Siders.